florianfranz/topo_chronia/README.md

 TopoChronia runs as a QGIS plugin.
 It can be used on QGIS version 3.36 or higher, and was developed with Python 3.12.3.

+A complete documentation including a step-by-step tutorial is available at https://topo-chronia.readthedocs.io/en/latest/#

 To install the plugin:

 * Manual installation: